School Sports Crew

 - Buy quality assured material for PE and inclusive sport to supplement the existing provision in the school curriculum.

-We strongly believe our children are more active; have participated in 2 hours of good and outstanding PE lessons; and have increased participation levels in a range of sporting opportunities throughout the day as a result of our spending in the last 3 years.
+We strongly believe our children are more active; have participated in 2 hours of good and outstanding PE lessons; active outdoor and adventurous learning, and on and off site Forest Schools sessions linked to all curriculum areas.
+Active Maths, Spanish and Drama have increased pupils everyday exercise.
+Pupils have increased participation levels in a range of sporting opportunities throughout the day as a result of our spending in the last 4 years.
 Visitors comment on how happy, safe and active our pupils are at break times.